You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 While you can serve as an agent for service of process for your own LLC, this puts pressure on you to keep up with business filings and potential legal disputes.
 Sometimes it’s better to hand off that responsibility to a professional.
 An agent for service of process (or registered agent) service ensures that your annual reports and other forms are filed efficiently and on-time, saving you from the penalties of delinquent filings and the stress of having to do it yourself.

 Not all services are equal, so you’ll need to be careful in choosing one.
 Fortunately, we’ve done some research for you, and we recommend Northwest Registered Agent.
 In addition to the agent for service of process duties, Northwest also handles LLC formation — and they’ll include an agent free for one year when you form your business with them.
-We think they’re the most reliable choice, but if you’d like to evaluate all your options, check out our Best Registered Agent Services guide.
+We think they’re the most reliable choice, but if you’d like to evaluate all your picks, check out our Best options guide.

 If you have questions or concerns about the LLC formation process or if it’s the best business structure for you, sometimes it’s best not to take chances and consult an attorney.
 They’re not cheap, but they can provide essential business advice, professional filing assistance, and peace of mind.